1. We just bought an above-ground pool and know absolutely nothing about water chemistry. Where do we begin?

 – Improper water balance may be the source.
 Test your water, or take it to a pool store for analysis.

 – If you’re using a sand filter, the sand may need changed.
 Additionally, you may have contaminants in the water that are so small they pass right through the filter.
-See your local pool supply for a chemical agent designed to drop these particles to the pool bottom so they may be vacuumed.
+See your local pool supply for a chemical agent designed to help the filter remove these smaller particles.

 14. The sand in our filter needs changed, is there a particular type of sand we should use, or does it make a difference?